-A big-picture-view of excellent user experience goes beyond just one aspect of your website.
-Every discipline and department of your company merges to form the user experience, including product development, customer service, marketing, graphic design, and interface design.
+From a broader perspective, highly effective UX design ensures that every discipline and department of your company merges to form the user experience, including product development, customer service, marketing, graphic design, and interface design.

 So, when you think of UX and UI, remember they are related but separate concepts.
 One is the larger view of everything that goes into your customer's experience with your business, services, and products (UX).
 The other is the more specific, technical details of how the user interacts with your website to effectively learn more, buy or share with others (UI).

 Steph leads our client delivery team and is obsessed with delivering quality work, creating an efficiency machine, and mastering the tools and disciplines to achieve success for our heroes.
 At home, she loves listening to true crime podcasts, playing with her daughters and two pugs, and singing in a local rock band with her husband.

 - Company Culture